 Humans and computers combine their strengths to achieve faster and better results, often doing what humans simply couldn’t do before, for example:

-Machines help humans learn new knowledge and skills, or adopt desirable attitudes and behaviors.
+Machines help humans learn new knowledge and skills, or adopt desirable attitudes and behaviours.
 Here are two scenarios:

 Humans and machines collaborate to create solutions superior to those that either could create on their own, for example: